TrellixVulnTeam/chromium-infra_OF7I/go/src/infra/appengine/rubber-stamper/README.md

 as benign files.
 For files with no extensions, their key should be an empty string "".

-We use the Match function in package `path` to judge whether a file belongs to a path.
+We use the Match function from the `path` package to judge whether a file belongs to a path.
 Therefore,`paths` here should follow the same syntax as the `pattern` variable in the [Match](https://golang.org/pkg/path/#Match) function.